dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/chess.md

 `players`: Is a list of player usernames for which you want to fetch profile data.

-It uses `defer` decorator to enable parallel run in thread pool.
+It uses `@dlt.defer` decorator to enable parallel run in thread pool.

 ### Resource `players_archives`